mining-visualizer/MVis-tokenminer/README.md

 * This miner should work with any GPU that supports OpenCL, ie. pretty much all AMDs and most NVidia.
 * Windows binaries can be downloaded from the  [Releases](https://github.com/mining-visualizer/MVis-tokenminer/releases) page, or you can build from source (see below).
 * For Linux, the only option at present is to build from source.
 See the instructions below.
 * This miner supports both pool mining and solo mining.
-If you want to mine solo, you either need to run your own node, or use a public one like the ones Infura provides.
+If you want to mine solo, you either need to run your own node, or use a public one (ie. Infura).
 * When in pool mining mode, a 1.0% dev fee is in effect.
 Every 4 hours it switches to 'dev fee mining' for a short period of time, based on the percent.